BradGalton/Matlab/README.md

 Machine Learning:

 Scripts adapted from Machine Learning course labs at Stanford.
 Problem formulation and datsets provided by instructor.
 All functions self-generated but may use dependencies not provided here.

+Unsupervised Learning:
+1) K-Means Clustering:

+2) PCA:

+Supervised Learning:

+3) Neural Networks:

+4) Logistic Regression:

+5) Linear Regression: